Square Functions and Variational Estimates for Ritt Operators on $L^1$: Introduction

 The article is organized as follows.
-In Section 2, we establish the framework and develop the main results for the special case of $T_{\mu}$.
-Section 3 introduces a key technical lemma, which plays a central role in the analysis.
-Section 4 contains the detailed proofs of our results for operators of the form $T_{\mu}$, and ends with the proof of Theorem \ref{thm:RittResult} by transferring these results to general Ritt operators.
-In Section 5, we appeal to the ergodic Calder\'on--Zygmund decomposition to obtain weak type (1,1) bounds in Theorem \ref{cor:main2}.
+Section 2, introduces the general framework and develops the main results for the special case of $T_{\mu}$.
+Section 3 presents a key technical lemma, central to the proofs of the general case.
+In Section 4 we provide detailed proofs for operators of the form $T_{\mu}$, and conclude with the proof of Theorem \ref{thm:RittResult}.
+Section 5, establishes weak type (1,1) bounds in Theorem \ref{thm:main2}.